SoftwareBrothers/adminjs/README.md

 # How it works

 * AdminBor uses models which you already have in your ORM, so you don't have to redefine them.
-* AdminBro also be plugged into Node.js framework you already use for rendering it's views.
+* AdminBro also can be plugged into Node.js framework you already use for rendering it's views.

 List of available ORMs and frameworks